 With a heavy flow of footfall, the floor of your salon is a hive of activity and therefore needs to remain clean at all times.
 If fly away nail extensions have gone awol, or a buildup of hair has accumulated around your cutting area, for example, this needs to be cleared away quickly, not only to avoid accidents such as slips and trips but to also avoid bacteria spreading from location to location.
 At the end of each day, ensure that you undertake a thorough floor clean, ready for the next day!

-The importance of personal hygiene in a salon…
+How important is personal hygiene in a salon?

 It is important that all salon staff understand the importance of personal hygiene when working in a hair or beauty salon.
 Firstly, it’s important to maintain a professional image that ensures your client is confident in visiting you.